-If you are already pregnant and needing insurance there may be more options than you think.
+If you are already pregnant and needing insurance, there may be more options than you think.
 The Affordable Care Act plans are available for purchase during any open enrollment period.
 There may be premium and cost sharing subsidies based upon your income.
-Also, state disability plans can help with income replacement.
+In addition, state disability plans can help with income replacement.

 Supplemental maternity insurance coverage works by replacing a portion of mom’s income during the time she is unable to work, and by making cash payments to the policyholder upon admission to the hospital.